The system foo is loaded (and compiled, if necessary) by evaluating the following Lisp form:

 ASDF hooks into the

-Note the name of a system is specified as a string or a symbol.
+Note that the canonical name of a system is a string, conventionally lowercase.

 The name must be a suitable value for the